What Every Child Needs to Learn

 - Babies can hear three months before they are born?

 - 80 percent of a child’s brain growth happens in the first three years?

 - On average, the ratio of reprimands, warnings or scolding to praise or encouragement is 12 to 1 for children in low-income families?

 - A major study showed that by age 2, less-advantaged children were six months behind the highly advantaged in language processing skills?

-During a visit to Chattanooga, Dr. Ron Ferguson, adjunct lecturer in public policy at Harvard Kennedy School (HKS), and faculty director of the Achievement Gap Initiative (AGI) at Harvard, shared these facts as he talked about an initiative he launched in Boston.
+Dr. Ron Ferguson, adjunct lecturer in public policy at Harvard Kennedy School (HKS), and faculty director of Harvard’s Achievement Gap Initiative (AGI), shared these facts as he talked about an initiative he launched in Boston.
 His goal is to help parents engage with their young children and reduce the skill gaps that become apparent between children from different socioeconomic backgrounds by age 3.

 “Looking at the research, I realized a lot of the gaps we struggle to address once children are older are evident by the age of 2,” says Ferguson.
 “We know we are never going to reach everybody through standard programs because capacity is limited, but imagine what could happen if everybody in the community felt a sense of ownership to do their part in helping children thrive.”